thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 Set image presentation attributes using CSS.
 Always remove the border from images nested inside anchors.
 By default, this rule should be specified in the base CSS file.

-Example:

 ```css
 a img { border: 0; }
 ```

 #### Anchors

 Encourage designers to visually distinguish between visited and unvisited links, to improve usability.
 When using the :hover pseudo-class for anchors, always specify a corresponding value for :focus and :active to aid keyboard navigation.
 The order of these selectors matters, so always specify in LVHFA order.

-Example:

 ```css
 .nav a:link {